 At the beginning of the day, each vehicle is given a load-out profile of what tools and assets are supposed to be in the truck.
 At the entry and exit points of the main staging area, an RFID security checkpoint is set up with two I-Connect controllers attached to 10-foot-high wooden beams, pointing downward to scan all items (inventory, tools, equipment) in the trucks as they leave.

 At the end of the day when vehicles return to the staging area, automatic scans are again conducted, comparing end of day scans to morning scans.
 This allows operational personnel to immediately detect loss or missing tools and equipment.

 Lifecycle Discrepancies Requiring Higher-than-Necessary Purchasing

-The solution also contains a robust lifecycle calculator so the Company can enter in purchase date, expected lifespan, and warranty information, to help management make informed decisions about when an item needs to be retired.
-The Company can set alerts to let management know when an item needs to be retired, or undergo service.
+The construction asset management software solution also contains a robust lifecycle calculator so the company can enter in purchase date, expected lifespan, and warranty information, to help management make informed decisions about when an item needs to be retired.
+The company can set alerts to let management know when an item needs to be retired, or undergo service.
 This allows management to stay one step ahead on replacing old items and eliminates unnecessary, costly purchases.

 Tracking Trucks and Proper Use

 By placing a GPS unit and I-Connect Controller in a company truck, the Apptricity Asset Management system can consistently track vehicle location – in real time, as well as vehicle location history, idling times and other vehicle performance information.
 All data is stored centrally, where management can run reports and collect analytics on the trucks they are leasing for the project.
 Real-time reporting allows the company to take immediate corrective action when necessary, thereby immediately impacting operational costs.